ryanjob42/polyhedral_notes/Integer Set Library (ISL)/Adding ISL JNI Bindings.md

 GeCoS ISL Tools projects from Eclipse.
 It may not be necessary, but it was giving me some issues at the time of writing (11-Jul-2023).
-To do this, right-click the project, select "Delete", check the box to delete the nested projects, then click OK.
+To do this, right-click the project, select "Delete", check the box to delete the nested projects (if applicable), make sure the box for deleting the contents on disk is NOT selected, then click OK.
+If there's a warning saying that resources aren't in sync, you can press "Continue".

 You may also want to move the repository somewhere else and start these steps from scratch.
 Reusing a repository was also giving me some issues at the time of writing (11-Jul-2023).